2025 Agenda

 PANEL DISCUSSION:

-Improving Ireland’s clinical trials landscape
+Improving the clinical trials landscape on the island of Ireland

 • Developing a new strategy to increase the number of clinical trials